-This example shows how to use the Communications System Toolbox to visualize signal behavior through the use of eye diagrams and scatter plots.
+This example shows how to visualize signal behavior through the use of eye diagrams and scatter plots.
 The example uses a QPSK signal which is passed through a square-root raised cosine (RRC) filter.

 Set the RRC filter, modulation scheme, and plotting parameters.